 All information contained in submittals and not redacted as above may be open for public inspection.
 All security-related information furnished by the Respondent will be treated as confidential by the Town to the extent permitted by Massachusetts public records law and shall be submitted in a separate sealed envelope marked as such.

-TOWN OF NATICK – REQUEST FOR INFORMATION ADDENDUM A
+TOWN OF NORTON – REQUEST FOR INFORMATION ADDENDUM A

 REVIEW CRITERIA

-The municipal staff review group shall review responses to the Adult Use Marijuana Establishment RFI in accordance with the following review criteria to make recommendations to the Board of Selectmen with respect to the Respondent(s) it considers to have submitted proposals deemed to be in the best interest of the Town.
-The municipal staff review group may, in its discretion, develop and implement a numeric or other ranking system for Respondents, assign weight to the various review criteria; and expand upon the general review categories listed below by breaking down general categories into subparts:
+The MRS shall review responses to the Marijuana Retail Establishment RFI in accordance with the following review criteria to make recommendations to the Select Board with respect to the Respondent(s) it considers to have submitted proposals deemed to be in the best interest of the Town.
+The MRS may, in its discretion, develop and implement a numeric or other ranking system for Respondents, assign weight to the various review criteria; and expand upon the general review categories listed below by breaking down general categories into subparts:

 Respondent demonstrates knowledge and understanding of licensing procedures